Previous Post: Day 12 – Japanese Base Camp To Khumjungar High Camp

-Some well-acclimatized mountaineering groups actually camp on the pass, spending the rest of the day there after summitting Saribung Peak.
+Some well-acclimatized mountaineering groups actually camp on the pass, spending the rest of the day there after coming down from Saribung Peak.
 They then continue on towards Phu the next day.
-I would not be lingering!
+On this day we would not be lingering at the pass!

 It was down, down, down…we would lose 1000 meters of altitude by the end of the day’s walk.
 Ahead of me were some of the porters and the cook, as well as our sherpa Tsering and a two of my fellow trekkers.
 Behind me were the other porters and the other two trekkers with the trek leader.
 I would stop often to enjoy the view and snap a photo or two and eat a bit of snow to keep my tongue wet!

 To no surprise, it was the two hours or so walking up to the pass and then walking down the first two or three kilometers on the other side that came closest to giving me that “I’m in the Himalayas” feeling.
 Stupendous views all around and a dozen climbing possibilities in the 6000 meter + range.
 Even Saribung Peak looked more serious from the east side!
 That is it in the two images immediately below with a bit of exposed rock face below the peak.